jmarek0685/reactor-filter-test-site/README.md

-This is a simple responsive web application build using reactjs that fetches data from a public api and filters based on user input.
+This is a responsive web application build using reactjs that fetches data from a public api and filters based on user input.
 It also sorts the resulting data alphabetically.
 The application is available for demo on github pages here (Steps below): https://jmarek0685.github.io/reactor-filter-test-site/